 This reminds me of a potential service dog I had in training when I worked for a company whose mission was to pick up rescues from shelters, get them obedience trained by trainers and then match them up with a veteran in need who then continued to work with the dog going through an advanced training service dog school.

-She improved gradually, and we were able to build her time of coping with being crated for a good half hour.
+She improved gradually, and we were able to increase her crate time for a good half hour.
 I calculated that was enough time for me to go grocery shopping and come right back.